-What you’ll read next is my view about the headphone scene in Portugal, it’s a incomplete and somewhat subjective opinion, so please keep that in mind when reading.
+What you’ll read next is my view about the headphone scene in Portugal, it’s an incomplete and somewhat subjective opinion, so please keep that in mind when reading.

-Sure there are some headphone related subtopics in the biggest Portuguese online forums, but for most part consumers are more than happy with the stock options the companies provide with their smartphones.
+Sure there are some headphone related subtopics in the biggest Portuguese online forums, but for the most part, consumers are more than happy with the stock options the companies provide with their smartphones.

 I can actually know who reads reviews and who uses stock headphones just looking at what they use daily.
 I find it sad because at least 95% of the people I watch on my daily commute use average stock earbuds and the other 5% are enough people to grow the hobby but are dispersed on foreign sites.